vinesmsuic/Bot-Chen/README.md

 Type .sample to get a sample text!
 Type .code [text] to stylish the text!
 Type .fakemusic [songname] to make a fake musicplayer!
-Type .party to get a party website!
+Type .sound [soundeffect] to listen audio!
 Type .uselessfact to get a useless fact!
 Type .uselessweb to get a useless website!